We understand that after the death of a loved one, the choosing of a headstone or other memorial can be an important part of the grieving process.

 As a guide, the church fees for introducing memorials into a churchyard in 2025 are:

-Small vase or tablet (for an ashes interment): £92
+Small vase or plaque (for an ashes interment): £92